scottvr/BACON/BACON_Project_Spec.md

 ## 📄 7.
 Example Use Case (Test Scenario)

-> Task: “Sort a 100GB CSV file on a machine with 4 cores and 8GB RAM without OOM errors.”
+Task: “Sort a 100GB CSV file on a machine with 4 cores and 8GB RAM without OOM errors.”

-1. Executive plans high-level strategy (chunk, sort, merge).
-2. Worker generates chunking script and estimates RAM.
-3. Substrate awareness checks available memory.
-4. Plan is revised to process in smaller slices.
-5. Code is written, tested, executed.
-6. Result is validated, memory released.
-7. Plan, lessons, and tools are saved to long-term memory.
+Goal: "Sort the 100GB CSV file."

+Constraints: Max RAM usage of 7GB, completion within 30 minutes.

+**BACON's Process:**

+- **Plan:** The Meta-Controller selects a "sort-large-file" strategy.
+The default is an external merge sort.
+- **Substrate Query:** It queries the Substrate Monitor: "Available RAM = 8GB; Available Cores = 4."
+- **Constraint Analysis:** It calculates that a naive implementation might spike memory usage above the 7GB constraint.
+It refines the plan: "Use a memory-mapped file or process the file in N chunks of size S, where S is calculated to keep peak RAM usage below 7GB."
+- **Action:** The Code Synthesis worker generates a Python script using pandas with a specific chunksize.
+- **Monitoring & Adaptation:** During execution, the Substrate Monitor reports that I/O is the bottleneck.
+The Meta-Controller might revise the plan again to launch parallel processes to handle I/O and computation concurrently, if the cores allow.
 ---

 ## 📚 8.
 Repo Structure (Proposed)